anisotropi4/wren/Census-2011/02-Scrub/README.md

 #### Convert the England and Wales data to the tab-separated variable 'tsv' file format

-Convert the England and Wales from a comma-separated 'csv' tab-separated variable 'tsv' file format
+Convert the England and Wales from a comma-separated 'csv' tab-separated variable 'tsv' file format and add the file 'header'

 ```
+$ cd PostCode-Sector
+$ cp ../../01-Obtain/england-and-wales_data.csv .
+$ cp header england-and-wales_data.tsv
-$ < england-and-wales_data.csv sed 's/,/\t/g' > england-and-wales_data.tsv
+$ < england-and-wales_data.csv | england-and-wales_data.csv sed -n '/^"[A-Z]....[0-9]",/p' | sed 's/,/\t/g' > england-and-wales_data.tsv
 ```

-Them edit the file to remove extraneous columns and rows and set the correct header
+Alternatively edit the file to remove extraneous columns and rows and set the correct header from the 'header' file

 #### Extract the data from the Scotish 'xslx' reports to the tab-separated variable 'tsv' file format

+Flatten the 'xlsx' files and then edit the file to remove extraneous columns and rows and set the correct header

-I use the 'xlsx2tsv' script by breandano on gist https://gist.github.com/22764
+I use the 'xlsx2tsv' script on gist (https://gist.github.com/22764)

 ```
+$ cp ../../01-Obtain/scotland-*.xlsx .
+$ cp header scotland-islands.tsv
+$ cp header scotland-mainland.tsv
-$ xlsx2tsv.py scotland-islands.xlsx 2 > scotland-islands.tsv
+$ xlsx2tsv.py scotland-islands.xlsx 2 | sed -n '/^\t[A-Z][A-Z0-9]..*\t/p' | sed 's/^\t//' >> scotland-islands.tsv
-$ xlsx2tsv.py scotland-mainland.xlsx 2 > scotland-mainland.tsv
+$ xlsx2tsv.py scotland-mainland.xlsx 2 | sed -n '/^\t[A-Z][A-Z0-9]..*\t/p' | sed 's/^\t//' >> scotland-mainland.tsv
 ```

-Them edit the file to remove extraneous columns and rows and set the correct header

 Alternatively edit the file by hand using a standard spreadsheet tool e.g. libreoffice and save in the 'tsv' file format

+The combined England, Scotland and Wales file creation is contained in the 'run.sh' script

-#### Combine and scrub the England and Wales, and Scottish Population data
+## Combine and scrub the England and Wales, and Scottish Population data

-Create a combined 'gb-census-report-01.tsv' tab-separated census report
+Combine the census data to create a combined 'gb-census-report-01.tsv' tab-separated census report using a 'PostgreSQL' database

+This assumes:
+  * A PostgreSQL database running on the host 'pg-server' with a 'raven' user
+  * The 'create_table.py' python script
+  * The 'PostgreSQL' client tools installed

+Details about how to set up a PostgreSQL database using 'docker' containers can be found here under the 'postgres' directory of 'https://github.com/guidoeco/docker'

+The 'create_table.py' script is a gist here 'https://gist.github.com/anisotropi4' or as part of the 'goldfinch' 'bin' scripts here 'https://github.com/anisotropi4/goldfinch'

 #### Create and run psql scripts to load population data in a PostgreSQL database